 Janet enjoys working closely with schools and districts as a consultant, trainer, and coach, as well as presenting at national and international conferences.
 She also enjoys assisting for-profit companies and non-profit organizations to align their curriculum to standards and write curriculum and instructional materials.

 Her passions include systemic curriculum design and curriculum mapping; standards literacy and alignment; modernizing curriculum, instruction, and assessments; and of course, documenting learning!
-Janet stays connected on social media through her professional Facebook account, Twitter account, and Curriculum Decisions blogs.
+Janet stays connected on social media through her professional Facebook account, Twitter account.